Lectures on LHC Physics: LHC phenomenology

 This terms indicates that these topics are not really theoretical physics in the sense that they rely on for example field theory.
 They are not experimental physics either, because they go beyond understanding the direct results of the LHC detectors.
 Instead, they lie in between the two fields and need to be well understood to allow theorists and experimentalists to interact with each other.

 Sometimes, phenomenology has the reputation of not being proper theoretical physics.
 From these lecture notes it is clear that LHC physics is field theory, either electroweak symmetry breaking, QCD, or --- not covered in these notes --- physics models describing extensions of our Standard Model at the TeV scale.
 This chapter supplements the pure theory aspects and links them to experimental issues of the ATLAS and CMS experiments.
-Before we move into phenomenological territory, in Section~\ref{sec:field_theory} we remind ourselves of the perturbative field theory background of our calculations.
 In Section~\ref{sec:sim_jets} we fill in some blanks from Section~\ref{sec:higgs_gf_lhc}, \ref{sec:higgs_wh}, and~\ref{sec:qcd_ckkw}.
 We first discuss jets and how to link the asymptotic final states of QCD amplitudes, partons, to experimentally observed QCD objects, jets.
 Then, we turn to a current field of research, so-called fat jets.
 In Section~\ref{sec:sim_hel} we introduce a particularly efficient way of computing transition amplitudes from Feynman rules, the helicity method.
-Most professional tools computing LHC cross sections or simulating LHC events use this method instead of squaring amplitudes analytically.
+Most professional tools for the computation of LHC cross sections or for simulating LHC events use this method instead of squaring amplitudes analytically.
 Section~\ref{sec:sim_met} discusses how to reconstruct particles which interact too weakly to be observed in LHC detectors.
 In the Standard Model those would be neutrinos, but as part of the LHC program we hope to find dark matter candidates that way.
 Finally, in Section~\ref{sec:sim_errors} we very briefly discuss LHC uncertainties from a theory point of view.
-In the public arXiv version more sections will follow, hopefully triggered by LHC measurements challenging theorist and their simulations.
+In the public arXiv version more sections will follow, hopefully triggered by LHC measurements challenging theorists and their simulations.